AlexCharlton/Hyperscene/README.md

 Move the *first-person* camera to the right by `distance`.
 Only the camera’s yaw is taken into account for the movement.

 #### Camera matrix and position access
-While rendering, it can be desirable to have pointers to various matrices relating to the camera and node being rendered.
+While rendering, it can be desirable to have pointers to various matrices relating to the camera and node being rendered (e.g. to be used as uniform values).
 These pointers always point to the relevant value of the camera currently being rendered.

      float *hpsCurrentCameraPosition;